EconomyLens.com

 Related

-“In the years when the unkind and cruel US sanctions on the hand-woven carpet sector were imposed… we lost the US, the buyer of more than 70 percent of Iranian hand-woven carpets,” Zahra Kamani, head of Iran’s National Carpet Centre, told state TV.
+“In the years when the unkind and cruel US sanctions on the hand-woven carpet sector were imposed…we lost the US, the buyer of more than 70 percent of Iranian hand-woven carpets,” Zahra Kamani, head of Iran’s National Carpet Centre, told state TV.
 In 2017, just before the sanctions were revived, rugs were still considered one of the country’s key non-oil exports, with a revenue of more than $400 million.
-But Iran’s customs organization said that during the last year of the Persian calendar that ended in March, exports stood at just $41.7 million.
+But Iran’s customs organisation said that during the last year of the Persian calendar that ended in March, exports stood at just $41.7 million.
 Exports went to 55 countries that year, topped by Germany, the United Arab Emirates, Japan, and China.

 In the interim, competitors such as India, China, Nepal, and Pakistan have seized the opportunity, seeking to fill the gap in the global market.